-Unlike traditional potato gnocchi, there’s no need to pre-cook anything for tofu gnocchi.
-Instead, all you do is throw the raw ingredients together in a bowl, mash it up, roll it out, chop them up, and you’ll have these soft little pillows of delicious and healthy tofu gnocchi ready in no time.
+How?
+Unlike traditional potato gnocchi, there’s no need to pre-cook anything.
+Instead, all you do is throw the raw ingredients together in a bowl, mash it up, roll it out, chop them up, and you’ll have these soft little pillows of delicious and healthy goodness, ready in no time.

-To make this dish super drool-worthy, serve tofu gnocchi with the balsamic blistered tomatoes and lemon and basil pesto.
+To make this dish super drool-worthy, serve this dish with some fresh balsamic blistered tomatoes and lemon and basil pesto.
 You’ll have this whole restaurant quality meal ready in just 30 minutes!